sergueik/uru_serverspec/README.md

 ```ruby
 t.rspec_opts = "--format documentation --format html --out reports/report_#{$host}.html --format json --out reports/report_#{$host}.json"
 ```
-This would enforce verbose formatting of rspec result [logging](http://stackoverflow.com/questions/8785358/how-to-have-junitformatter-output-for-rspec-run-using-rake).
+This would enforce verbose formatting of rspec result [logging](http://stackoverflow.com/questions/8785358/how-to-have-junitformatter-output-for-rspec-run-using-rake) and let rspec generate standard HTML and json rspec reports.
+One can use to produce junit XML reports.

 The `spec/local` directory can contain arbitrary number of domain-specific spec files, as explained above.
 The `uru` module contains a basic serverspec file `uru_spec.rb` that serves as a smoke test of the `uru` environment: